 How much exercise is needed for brain benefits?

-Brain benefits occur even with modest exercise.
-A 2022 study found that 11 minutes of daily moderate activity reduced mortality risk and improved mental health outcomes.
-The dose-response relationship is non-linear — the largest gains come from moving from complete inactivity to modest activity.
-WHO guidelines (150 minutes moderate or 75 minutes vigorous aerobic activity per week) represent a reasonable threshold for comprehensive health benefits.
-For specific mental health outcomes (acute mood, anxiety reduction), even a single session of 20-30 minutes of moderate aerobic exercise produces measurable improvements within hours.
+Even 11 minutes of daily moderate activity reduces mortality risk.
+The largest gains come from moving from complete inactivity to any regular activity.
+WHO guidelines — 150 minutes moderate or 75 minutes vigorous aerobic activity per week — represent a solid threshold for comprehensive benefits.
+For acute mood and anxiety reduction, a single 20-30 minute session produces measurable improvements lasting 4-8 hours.

 Does exercise help with anxiety?

 Yes.
-Exercise reduces anxiety through multiple mechanisms: it decreases amygdala reactivity (the threat-detection center), reduces baseline cortisol, increases GABA (an inhibitory neurotransmitter), and provides a behavioral context for facing physiological arousal (racing heart, sweating) that builds tolerance for anxiety symptoms.
-A 2018 meta-analysis found exercise effective across anxiety disorders, with the largest effects for panic disorder and generalized anxiety.
-Regular exercisers also show lower anxiety sensitivity — less fear of the physical sensations of anxiety — which breaks the fear-of-fear cycle in anxiety disorders.
+Exercise reduces amygdala reactivity, lowers baseline cortisol, increases GABA, and builds tolerance for anxiety's physical sensations through repeated interoceptive exposure — the same mechanism as exposure therapy.
+A 2018 meta-analysis found exercise effective across anxiety disorders, with the largest effects for panic disorder.
+Regular exercisers show lower anxiety sensitivity, breaking the fear-of-fear cycle central to anxiety disorders.